 These solutions are helping brands fight greenwashing, meet regulatory requirements, and maintain consumer trust.

-Adopting traceability brings numerous benefits:
+Adopting traceability brings numerous benefits

 As sustainability becomes non-negotiable, traceability for sustainable textiles is set to evolve from a value-added feature to an industry-wide standard.
 Leading fashion brands and textile manufacturers are already investing in end-to-end visibility, leveraging advanced technologies such as blockchain, AI, and IoT-enabled tracking systems to ensure authenticity and ethical sourcing.